-No, MSC briefs are confidential lodged documents and are not filed with the court.
-Lodged documents shall be submitted to the court in paper.
+Yes, MSC briefs are confidential received documents and are not filed with the court.
 Please refer to the Superior Court of California, County of Madera Local Rules of Court, Division 6, Chapter 2, for more information on documents exempt from eFiling.